a.) Angels are created beings who serve and worship God, but are not to be worshipped.

 II Timothy 3:16; II Peter 1:20,21; Mark 13:31; John 8:31,32; John 20:31; Acts 20:32

 a.)
-The Universal church is a living and spiritual community of baptized believers, not bound by time or location, with Christ as the head and all regenerated persons as members.
+The Universal church is a living & spiritual community of baptized believers, not bound by time or location, with Christ as the head & all regenerated persons as members.

 b.)
-The local church consists of believers in Jesus, baptized on profession of faith and associated in covenant relationship by faith and fellowship in the gospel for worship, ministry, fellowship and mission.
+The local church consists of believers in Jesus, baptized on profession of faith & associated in covenant relationship by faith and fellowship in the gospel for worship, ministry, fellowship & mission.
 The church is literally “the called out ones”.

 c.)
-The Church, as ambassadors, is given God’s mission of redemption and ministry of reconciliation to make disciples by imploring people on Christ’s behalf to be reconciled to God through Jesus and to build up disciples by growing in the gospel and unity of the faith.
+The Church, as ambassadors, is given God’s mission of redemption & ministry of reconciliation to make disciples by imploring people on Christ’s behalf to be reconciled to God through Jesus & to build up disciples by growing in the gospel & unity of the faith.

 d.)
 The Church’s final authority is Jesus Christ and the Bible.

 e.)
-The Church’s biblical leadership roles are elder and deacon, who fulfill cooperative functions leading the church in measurable thresholds of discipleship and equipping the church in gospel influence and empowerment for the work of ministry in God’s redemption mission because whatever God is going to do in the world He will do through all of Christ’s people, the church.
+The Church’s biblical leadership roles are elder & deacon, who fulfill cooperative functions leading the church in measurable thresholds of discipleship & equipping the church in gospel influence & empowerment for the work of ministry in God’s redemption mission because whatever God is going to do in the world He will do through all of Christ’s people, the church.

-Biblical Pattern of Deacons: Deacons are introduced in Acts 6.
+Deacons are introduced in Acts 6.
 Deacon comes from a greek word meaning to serve.
-Deacon is not an office or role of authority but one of example, ministry and service.
-Each church chose a plurality of deacons, affirmed by the apostles, who tended to ministry needs and the application of the gospel into church life, freeing Elders to equip the church for the work of ministry.
-Deacons organize, empower and release men and women for ministry.
+Deacon is not an office or role of authority but one of example, ministry & service.
+Each church chose a plurality of deacons, affirmed by the apostles, who tended to ministry needs & the application of the gospel into church life, freeing Elders to equip the church for the work of ministry.
+Deacons organize, empower & release men and women for ministry.
 Qualifications for deacon are in 1 Timothy 3.

 f.)
-The local church is autonomous and independent of any governing authority, religious or governmental, but should endeavor to cooperate with other churches in gospel mission.
+The local church is autonomous and independent of any governing authority, religious or governmental, but should endeavor to cooperate with other churches in gospel mission and impact positively society, culture, community & government.

 g.)
-The church, in union with Jesus, is part of the Kingdom of God, but is not the totality of it.
+The church, in union with Jesus, is part of the Kingdom of God, but is not the totality of the Kingdom.
+The Kingdom is already here in the presence of Jesus with his church but is not fully realized

 Matt 28:19-20; Acts 1:6-8; 14:23; 15:22,23; 20:17-28; I Cor 12; Eph 1:22-23; 2:19-22; 4; Col 1:18; I Tim 3; Heb 10:23-25, Titus 1; I Pet 5:1-4;